corsodr/shelf-v0/README.md

 Rigor.
 Money.

 ## Now
-- update dashboard + sign out

-## Today
-- talk to Claude about system design
-- start implementing dashboard

-## Database
-[] collections table schema
+[] endpoints
-[] link previews table schema

-## API
-- write this out myself
-- start simple

-For authenticated user:
-GET collections
-POST new collection
-PUT collection
-DELETE collection

-What link preview operations do I need?

-## Frontend
-- should I use /dashboard for everything?

 ## Week
-- dashboard plan - api, db, frontend
+- frontend
 - deploy

 ## Review
+- should I rename link previews table to previews?
+- should I have any link preview endpoints?
 - delete middleware?
 - upserts
 - auth.ts - comments, code, should I make it more explicit?